MurradBinAmir/Assignment/README.md

-I have Calculator only using variables, Input & Conditions.
+I've created a calculator using only variables, input, and conditions.
-I will make it more efficient in near futer.
+I will continue to improve its efficiency in the near future.